kubernetes/enhancements/keps/sig-scheduling/5075-dra-consumable-capacity/README.md

     // ChunkSize defines the step size between valid capacity amounts within the range.
     // If set, requested amounts are rounded up to the nearest multiple of ChunkSize from the Minimum.
+    // Maximum and Minimum must be a multiple of ChunkSize.
     //
     // +optional
     ChunkSize *resource.Quantity